tomdot-dev/smoothies/README.md

 - 200g passion fruit pulp
 - 5oz milk

-Note: It is fairly sour, and maybe adding mangoes helps bring sour taste down
+Note: It is fairly sour, much more than pineapple, and maybe adding mangoes helps bring sour taste down

 ## Orange